• Home

 My breath, moving in and out.
 Notice it without changing it.
 Allow it without criticism.
 Be aware without controlling or constricting.
 Keep it moving, keep it loose.

-Let the next moment be revealed as I write, as I breathe.
+Let the next moment be revealed as you write, as you breathe.

 Holding it loosely.

-And do the sacred work of recording the process of waking up to this moment, and this moment, and this moment… in real time, with real words, in my real life.
+And do the sacred work of recording the process of waking up to this moment, and this moment, and this moment… in real time, with real words, in your real life.

 Register here to reserve your spot in the next Mindful Mondays circle!